austinjblake/encode_group_2/README.md

 "ALCHEMY_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

-"INFURA_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here
+"INFURA_API_KEY=xxxxxxxxxxxx" you can create an account on infura for free and create an api key to put here

-"ETHERSCAN_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here
+"ETHERSCAN_API_KEY=xxxxxxxxxxxx" you can create an account on etherscan for free and create an api key to put here

-#### Feel free here to try out "yarn hardhat test" or "npx hardhat test" to run the test suite.
+#### Feel free at this point to try out "yarn hardhat test" or "npx hardhat test" to run the test suite.
 Not required

 ## Scripts